NimmaDileep/BaseLanguageCompiler/spec.md

   by the based or current versions i.e., some extensions like object oriented programming for C++, Java etc and collects for Java.
   This Base Language is based on Kotlin syntax.
 Most of the syntaxes and semantics are based on the Kotlin language.

-print() will call str() on the value before printing on any non-String type Document the exact syntax of how a struct works Comments syntax len() function
-Arrays need at least one element
-You can’t perform most operations on the Any type
-You can assign Any to any other type, but not vice-versa String comparison goes character by character to compare (doesn’t check length first)

 ## Types

 * `Boolean`